-Erin Bailey is the Director of the Center for Native American Youth at the Aspen Institute.
-Her passion for working on Native American issues, and especially with young people, led to this role.
+Erin Bailey is the Executive Director of the Center for Native American Youth at the Aspen Institute.
+Her passion for working with and advocating for Native American communities, and especially with young people, led to this role.
 She came to the Center from the Senate Committee on Indian Affairs, where she served as the Health Policy Advisor, under its then-Chairman Byron Dorgan.
 Erin's issue portfolio included Native American health care, youth, food and nutrition, and a wide range of Indian social issues.
 In addition to working on the Indian Health Care Improvement Act, she led Senator Dorgan’s efforts to prevent Native American youth suicide and to improve mental health care services in Indian Country.

 Erin is originally from North Dakota.
-She graduated with Bachelor of Science degree in Health Studies - Human Science from Georgetown University and is currently pursuing a Master's Degree in Public Health Administration and Policy with a specialization in management.
+She holds a Bachelor of Science degree in Health Studies - Human Science from Georgetown University and a Master's Degree in Public Health Administration and Policy with a specialization in management from the University of Minnesota.

 Josie Raphaelito is a Program Associate for the Center for Native American Youth at the Aspen Institute.
 Josie most recently graduated with a Master's Degree in Public Health from The George Washington University.
 Her Master's thesis focused on a policy initiative, aimed to increase access to mental health services through workforce development strategies, for the Indian Health Service.
 Suicide prevention in Indian Country is an area of true passion for Josie.